 - Go with a partner and stay in areas that you are familiar with.
 For example: local park, neighborhood, parking lot, schools, public beaches, etc.

 - Use gloves, hand sanitizer, and properly wash after cleaning up.

 - Wear facial covering when in the presence of others that you do not live with (for covid-19).

 - Dispose of trash in an outdoor receptacle.

-- Talk some extra trash and make it a fundraiser!
+- Talk some extra trash and make it a FUNdraiser to support future restoration efforts in the Bay!
 Convince friends and family to pledge $1 for every gallon of trash that you collect and make a donation to NBC using paypal!

-*Coastal Cleanup Day- is our largest annual public cleanup event.
-Usually hosted on the second Saturday every September, NBC and OC Parks hosts opportunities to clean up trash around the Bay.
+*Coastal Cleanup Day is our largest annual public cleanup event hosted on a Saturday every September.

-- *2nd and 4th Sunday Cleanups.
-Work with NBC naturalists to clean up on land around the Bay.
+*Sunday Cleanups held October through February.
+Work with NBC naturalists to clean up areas of need from land around the Bay.